-The most well-known example of digital signage at an airport is of course a FIDS (Flight Information Display System), which you will find at nearly every airport nowadays.
+The most well-known example of digital signage at an airport is, of course, a FIDS (Flight Information Display System), which you will find at nearly every airport nowadays.
 It shows you real-time flight information including the allocated check-ins and gates.
 But things can be much smarter.

 Making airport wayfinding smart

 By adding more intelligence an airport can optimally exploit the potential of digital signage.
-It enables an airport not only to enhance the passenger experience, but also to steer the passenger flows at the airport and influence the decisions a passenger will make in specific situations.
-With targeted advertising one can even generate additional revenues.
+It enables an airport not only to enhance the passenger experience but also to steer the passenger flows at the airport and influence the decisions a passenger will make in specific situations.
+With targeted advertising, one can even generate additional revenues.

 - By expanding the content of the departures screens with direction arrows and information about walking distances passengers no longer have to search for static signage after consulting the screens.
-With targeted information on the screens across the airport the passenger can be dynamically guided to the gate.
+With targeted information on the screens across the airport, the passenger can be dynamically guided to the gate.
 If the ‘regular’ route to the gate is blocked or a certain area of the airport is overcrowded, passengers can be dynamically rerouted by adjusting the displayed wayfinding information.

-- On their way to the gate passengers can be steered in their decisions.
-In case of a gate change for instance the signage can be instantly adjusted to show the right directions.
-If there is a significant delay an offer of the coffee bar together with arrows showing the right direction can automatically popup on the screen.
+- On their way to the gate, passengers can be steered in their decisions.
+In case of a gate change, for instance, the signage can be instantly adjusted to show the right directions.
+If there is a significant delay an offer of the coffee bar together with arrows showing the right direction can automatically pop up on the screen.
 This way, dull waiting moments at the gate can be turned into additional business for the bar.

-- At the baggage belts passengers who are waiting can already read information about the visa procedure they can expect and possibilities they will have for public transportation when leaving the airport.
+- At the baggage belts, passengers who are waiting can already read information about the visa procedure they can expect and possibilities they will have for public transportation when leaving the airport.

-- In case of an emergency situation, all screens in a certain area of the airport can automatically be used to show instructions and information how to find the nearest emergency exit.
+- In case of an emergency situation, all screens in a certain area of the airport can automatically be used to show instructions and information on how to find the nearest emergency exit.

 New technologies such as audience recognition, I-beacon and NFC make it possible to communicate with the passenger even more targeted and personalized.
 To give an example, it’s already possible with WIFI technology to determine the nationalities of people at a waiting area and adjust the content on the screens to it.
 There is no doubt that in the next couple of years you will see more examples like this.